Reference tools

 EndNote

-EndNote is a licensed program which you can use as a student or employee at USN.
-The program works as a plug-in in Word, and inserts references into the text and reference list simultaneously.
-You can also easily export your references to Zotero, in the event that you should decide to switch to that program.
+EndNote is a licensed program for students and employees at USN.
+The program works as a plug-in in Word, and can insert citations and make a reference list simultaneously.
+It is possible to export your references to Zotero.

 See the library's EndNote web pages for downloading and how to use it.